15 Expats Talk about Health Insurance and Healthcare in Ivory Coast

 When we asked expats and global nomads about the quality of medical care in Ivory Coast, they replied:

 "Healthcare services in Ivory Coast are provided by both public and private institutions.
 The public healthcare system is largely funded by the government and is available to all citizens.
 However, the quality of public healthcare is generally considered to be low, with limited access to medical supplies and equipment.
 Foreign residents are able to access the public healthcare system, but they may be required to pay for some services.
 Expats in Ivory Coast typically use private healthcare services, as they are more reliable and offer better quality care.
-However, some expats may use the public healthcare system if they are unable to afford private care," said an expat in Ivory Coast.
+However, some expats may use the public healthcare system if they are unable to afford private care," wrote one expat.

 What are medical services in Ivory Coast like?